OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ## * Dataset

  ###  ~ Access
- The dataset used for this project is gotten from Kaggles repository and can be found in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+ The dataset used for this project is gotten from Kaggle's repository and can be found in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

 ###  ~ Overview and Structure
 This dataset comprises chest x-ray images, some of which contain chest x-rays that do not show pneumonia.
 We have three types of chest x-rays present in the dataset: normal chest x-rays, bacterial chest x-rays, and viral pneumonia chest x-rays.